From BR Bullpen

 He came up to the majors with the 1929 Brooklyn Robins under manager Wilbert Robinson.
 Dudley went 6-14 with an ERA of 5.69 for a team whose ERA that year was 4.92.
 One of his teammates was the 38-year-old Dazzy Vance.
 Dudley was in 21 games in 1930 and then was traded to the Philadelphia Phillies in a deal involving Lefty O'Doul.

 As pitchers go, Dudley was a pretty good hitter, and he was sometimes used as a pinch-hitter.
-As a major leaguer, he hit a home run off of the first pitch he saw.
+As a major leaguer, he hit the first pitch he saw for a home run.